Ronexlemon/Baby-BlockChain/README.md

 # requirements
 1.Address of the owner,
 2.Address of the buyer,

 # Restrictions
 1.only the owner of the property can change, modify,delete a property.
-2. The owner can not buy or bids for the property
+2 .
+The owner can not buy or bids for the property

+# Security
+Hashing the  addresses Using SHA512 -> difficult to decode
+# Products
+All Properties e.g Cars, Buildings, Land